-From arty cafes in retro spaces serving all day breakfasts and heady espressos to minimalist cafés spinning vinyl and offering cold drip coffee, these are our picks of the best cafes in Siem Reap, Cambodia.
+The best cafes in Siem Reap include everything from arty cafes in retro spaces serving all day breakfasts and heady espressos to minimalist cafés spinning vinyl and offering cold drip coffee.
+These are our picks of the best cafes in Siem Reap, Cambodia.

 Whether you’re a traveller spending a few days in a place or a local living in a city, you’re bound to spend some time in cafés.
 Whether it’s to down a quick cup of something or linger for a while as you rest your weary feet, nobody wants to waste a coffee or a meal, so we thought it was about time we provide our guide to the best cafés in Siem Reap.